dacrands/gatsby-blog/src/pages/10-7-18/index.md

 My goal is to make this tutorial accessible to front-end developers with limited back-end experience, including developers who have never used Python.
 Luckily, Python syntax is very semantic and intuitive, so hopefully developers from other stacks will have no problem following along with the examples used in this post.

 If you're a back-end developer, this is not for you.
 You know what to do already.
 This is for our beginner front-end developers who want to hide their keys, nothing more.

+### Git/Github
+At some point in this project, you will need to create a git repo.
+At what point in the application you integrate version-control is up to you, but having basic git-skills is needed for when we host the finished-product on *Heroku.*

 <a id="theApp"></a>